-📁 ~/Download/tmp is where the fun's at
+šŸ“ ~/Download/tmp is where the fun's at

-Replying to scammers, reverse engineering governmental websites, playing chess on a music device.
+Replying to scammers, reverse-engineering governmental websites, playing chess on a music device.

 Fabio Barbero published on

-6 min, 1164 words
+5 min, 999 words

 Categories: Random

-Every one of these projects begins with a silly idea.
-An idea so silly that it usually swims around in my mind for a bit until I actually decide to entertain it with some code.
-My first thought, based on experience, is always: "yeah, that's not gonna work", or "yeah I'm not going to spend time to do that".
+Every project starts with a silly idea, so silly that it usually lingers in my mind until I finally decide to entertain it with code.
+My first thought is always: "Yeah, that’s not going to work" or "I’m not spending time on that."

-For instance.
-I wake up one day and realise that the insanely cheap (12 EUR/year) public transport subscription is going to expire in a few months, on my 25th birthday.
-That's a bummer 2.
-So a monkey in my brain tells me "I paid for the whole transport network, so I should use the whole transport network".
-Okay, cool.
-And then the day goes on.
-A few days later, I wonder how you could solve this problem mathematically, and remember a slightly similar problem I tried to solve a few months before.
-The previous project was attempting to write code to build an itinerary and a playlist that would allow me to cycle through the streets of Montreal while listening to the songs from Anomalie's Metropole 1 and 2 albums named after them.
-This problem turned out to be insanely hard, and I had to let it go (this too, in the tmp folder).
+For example, I once realized my insanely cheap (€12/year) public transport subscription would expire on my 25th birthday.
+A bummer1.
+A voice in my head said, "I paid for the whole network, so I should use the whole network."
+The idea stuck.
+Days later, I wondered how to solve this mathematically and remembered a similar problem I’d attempted before: creating a cycling itinerary and playlist to match songs from Anomalie’s Metropole 1 and 2 albums with Montreal’s streets.
+That problem turned out to be really hard, so I abandoned it (also in tmp).
 But writing some code that covers all the lines of a public transport system in the least amount of time seems slightly easier.
 And so I decided to start sketching out some code.

-What's in this folder?
+What’s in This Folder?

 A lot of stuff.
 Most of which are failed attempts!
 Some of it might be worth having its own blogpost.
 Or maybe not.
 Most of the time these projects lack a storytelling aspect for me to truly want to share them.
 During my trip with all trams in Brussels, I realised how pointless the project actually was, and was unable to give it some meaning or good storytelling, so I decided to scrap it.
 It was still a nice trip through Brussels tho!

-To give you a more complete list of projects:
+Here’s a more complete list of projects:

-Like many people, I have a love-hate relationship with technology.
+Like many, I have a love-hate relationship with technology.
 On the one hand, it's great.
 It allows you to retrieve information at an insane speed, which can be very useful for learning new skills, and can also be a fun little game.
 On the other hand, despite technology being generally developed to "allow humans to spend more time on the things they love", a large number of humans seem to instead spend a lot of time with technology, and not being too happy about it.

 Having spent a big chunk of my life interacting with screens, I feel the desire to detach myself from them, and spend more time outside, moving my body, and building things in person with other humans and communities.
 I consciously pivoted most of my hobbies to be off-screen, and wish to do so more and more.